$Z^0$ boson associated b-jet production in high-energy nuclear collisions: In-medium jet evolution

-The movement of a heavy quark with large mass~($M\gg T$) propagating in the hot and dense nuclear matter and suffering a large number of random kicks from the medium, can be modelled as a Brown motion~\citep{Svetitsky:1987gq}.
-Hence a discrete Langevin equation could be utilized to describe the propagating of heavy quarks in the QCD medium~\citep{Moore:2004tg, Cao:2013ita,Dai:2018mhw,Wang:2019xey}
+The movement of a heavy quark with large mass~($M\gg T$) propagating in the hot/dense nuclear matter and suffering a large number of random kicks from the medium can be modeled as a Brownian motion~\citep{Svetitsky:1987gq}.
+Hence a discrete Langevin equation can be utilized to describe the propagation of heavy quarks in the QCD medium~\citep{Moore:2004tg, Cao:2013ita,Dai:2018mhw,Wang:2019xey}:

-where $\Delta t$ is the time step in the Monte Carlo simulation, and $\Gamma(p) $ is drag coefficient representing the dissipation effect and control the strength of quasi-elastic scattering. $\vec{\xi}(t)$ is the stochastic term which obeys a Gaussian-form possibility distribution:
+where $\Delta t$ represents the timestep in the Monte Carlo simulation, and $\Gamma(p) $ is the drag coefficient representing the dissipation effect and controlling the strength of quasi-elastic scattering. $\vec{\xi}(t)$ is the stochastic term that obeys a Gaussian probability distribution,

-and leads to:
+and leads to

-The diffusion coefficient $\kappa$ is relative to the drag coefficient $\Gamma$ by the fluctuation-dissipation relation~\cite{Kubo}:
+The diffusion coefficient $\kappa$ is related to the drag coefficient $\Gamma$ by the fluctuation-dissipation relation~\cite{Kubo}:

-where $D_s$ is the spacial diffusion coefficient which fixed at $2\pi TD_s=4$ in this work based on the Lattice calculation~\cite{Rapp:2018qla,Banerjee:2011ra}.
-The last term $-\vec{p}_g$ is the recoil momentum due to the medium induced gluon radiation which will be discussed in the following section.
-At each time step, we boost partons to the local rest frame of the expanding medium to update the four-momentum and then boost them back to the laboratory frame to update the spatial position.
+where $D_s$ is the spacial diffusion coefficient.
+The last term $-\vec{p}_g$ is the recoil momentum due to the medium-induced gluon radiation, which is discussed in the following section.
+At each timestep, we boost partons to the local rest frame of the expanding medium to update the four-momentum and then boost them back to the laboratory frame to update the spatial position.
 Note that the procedure is done for $T>T_c$, where $T_c=165$~MeV is the QCD transition temperature~\cite{Aoki:2006br,Cheng:2006qk}.
-The space-time evolution profile of the bulk medium in Pb+Pb collision is provided by the VISHNEW~\cite{Shen:2014vra} code.
+The space-time evolution profile of the bulk medium in Pb+Pb collision is provided by the smoothed VISHNU~\cite{Shen:2014vra} code.
 Even though the event-by-event fluctuation effects on the jet energy loss are small, the initial geometry fluctuation may be non-negligible for other observables such as particle collective flow ($v_n$)~\cite{Renk:2011qi,Betz:2011tu,Noronha-Hostler:2016eow}.

-Meanwhile, the calculation to leading logarithmic accuracy at Hard-Thermal-Loop approximation~\cite{Neufeld:2010xi,Huang:2013vaa} is employed in our framework to describe the collisional energy loss of light quarks and gluon:
+Meanwhile, the calculation for leading logarithmic accuracy at Hard-Thermal-Loop approximation~\cite{Neufeld:2010xi,Huang:2013vaa} is employed in our framework to take into account the collisional energy loss of light quarks and gluons:

-where $z$ is the transport path of the partons along to the propagating direction.
-Instead of considering the exact probability of the elastic scattering, the mean effect of the elastic energy loss is implemented in our simulation.